VormCorp/vormcorp/README.md

   <img src="banner.png" alt="VormCorp EdTech Banner" width="100%">
 </p>

-# Hi there, I'm [Your Name]! 👋
+I am an educator, author, and international keynote speaker with over three decades of experience reshaping how tech education is delivered.
+From training future educators at the university level to presenting future-focused frameworks on global stages, my career has been dedicated to a singular mission: shifting the focus of computer science from superficial syntax memorisation to deep, foundational logic.

-I am a software educator dedicated to shifting the focus of tech education.
-I don't just teach people how to write syntax; I teach them how to **think like a computer**.

-My work bridges the gap between raw code and true **computational thinking**—helping learners build an intuitive, flexible **"code sense"** that outlasts any trending framework or programming language.
+As a proud GenX educator, I have a healthy skepticism for passing pedagogical fads and modernism in teaching.
+I don’t train syntax-monkeys who copy-paste code they don't understand; I teach people how to **think like a computer**.
+My work explicitly bridges the gap between raw code and true **computational thinking**—equipping learners with an intuitive, flexible **"code sense"** that effortlessly outlasts any trending framework, AI shortcut, or programming language.

+This repro is for sharing my work with anyone who wants to use it - and needs it.
+If you feel like something here is of use - maybe saving you weeks or months of work ... gets you where you wanted to be faster ... then **consider buying me a coffee** to keep these personal projects running in my old age.
+Just like any other teacher, no ones giving me time or paying me for this.

 ---

 ## 🚀 Featured Project: Think Like a Computer

-I designed and built **[Think Like a Computer](http://127.0.0.1:5501/index.html)**, a completely free, non-commercial micro:bit and Python course aligned with the **2026 NSW Technology 7–8 Syllabus**.
+This is a June 2026 release.
+A completely free, non-commercial micro:bit and Python course aligned with the **2026 NSW Technology 7–8 Syllabus**.

+**Why**

+The new syllabus has resulted in many schools dumbing down the subject.
+There are reasons, but after the bad experience many had with Arduino's and Crack The Code, many teachers felt that teaching computational thinking and code was just too hard.
+Many schools dropped it as the cost of buying the hardware was never ending.
+Students too, found Arduino and electronics hard to fathom, and lack of local knowledge didn't help.

+This is a rethink.
+All the materials you need to teach it - done.
+All the code needed - done.
+You can use the virtual micro:bit just fine.
+I've included that, plys V1 and V2 options for the lessons and activities - so you're all set to go.

+This runs off my GitHub page, so you might (never know) need to check access [insert link dummy]

+**Here's what you get for FREE**

-Instead of getting bogged down memorizing programming languages, this framework teaches students how to systematically solve complex problems by mastering the **Four Pillars of Computational Thinking**:
+Instead of getting bogged down memorising programming languages, this framework teaches students how to systematically solve complex problems by mastering the **Four Pillars of Computational Thinking** and uses the SOLO (not Blooms) taxonomy.

 * **🧩 Decomposition** – Breaking big, intimidating problems into bite-sized, manageable pieces.
 * **🔍 Pattern Recognition** – Spotting similarities, loops, and repetitions to optimize logic.